 At no time whilst they are immersed must molluscs be disturbed or removed as this can cause resuspension and ingestion of settled out material.
 The tank must be drained before removing the molluscs.
 To drain the tank the seawater is diverted away from the spray bar or cascade, to waste or reservoir by operating the valves as shown in the seawater circulation diagram.
 This continues the same direction and rate of water flow in the tank, thereby reducing the chance of any re-suspension of material.
 Once pump suction is lost the water flow will stop and pump and UV can be switched off.
-Some water will be left in the bottom of the tank but it will be below the containers and is run to waste with the detritus by opening the final main tank drain valve (F).
-Where the water is not re-used and is drained to waste it can all be drained via the final tank drain valve (F) provided that the drain is sized to give a similar flow rate to that during circulation.
+Some water will be left in the bottom of the tank but it will be below the containers and is run to waste with the detritus by opening the final main tank drain door (F).
+Where the water is not re-used and is drained to waste, the main tank drain door must not be opened until the water level has fallen below the containers.

-Unloading of containers is usually carried out manually and is basically a reversal of the unloading procedure.
-Even if loaded and unloaded mechanically the water must be drained before unloading the molluscs.
+Unloading of containers is a reversal of the loading procedure, with care being taken to ensure that the lifting frame is correctly located on the pallet.
 Once unloaded the molluscs must be washed with clean water and the required sorting and packing operations carried out.
 As the finished product must be alive, this should be done with care to minimise shock and damage.
 Packaging must be clean and labels attached as instructed by the local Food Authority.
-A product storage temperature of 2°C to 5°C is generally recommended although native oysters should not be held at less than 4°C and mussels can be iced.
+A product storage temperature of 2°C to 5°C is generally recommended, however, native oysters should not be held at less than 4°C and mussels can be iced.

 The containers and tank should be washed whilst wet before silt, etc. dries on.
-With the drain valve (F) open the silt settlement in the bottom of the tank can be flushed out to waste taking care to close the drain valve once this has been done.
+With the drain door (F) open the sediment in the bottom of the tank can be flushed out to waste, taking care to close the drain door securely once this has been done.

 If only some of the molluscs are to be packed after purification and the system is to be used for immersed storage of the remainder, the system must still be emptied and washed out.
 Containers of molluscs that are to be put back into the system must first be hosed down.
-Instructions on part loading the system given in section 9.4 should be followed.
+Instructions on part-loading the system given in section 9.4 should be followed.